rocococoa/sierra-ils-statistics-turnaround-midwest/README.md

 ## Summary
 This automated report captures performance metrics for the vendor Midwest, specifically tracking fulfillment turnaround times from order placement to delivery for the previous quarter.

+## Data Pipeline Architecture
+This repository features an automated data pipeline that generates, formats, and distributes Excel reports via email.
+The system integrates Windows Task Scheduler, a Batch script, SQL, and Python to handle the end-to-end workflow without manual intervention.
+The automated process is fully productionized within a Windows environment.

+**Workflow Overview:**

+[Windows Task Scheduler] ──> [orchestrator.bat] ──> [main.py] ──> [Sub-modules & SQL] ──> [Report delivered to Email Inbox]

+**Repository Contents & Security Note:**

+To comply with data security policies, the core Python automation scripts have been omitted from this public repository.
+Instead, this repository provides:
+- The SQL Data-Extraction Script: The exact logic used to pull and aggregate Sierra ILS production data.
+- Manual Alternative: If you do not have an automated environment, you can run the provided SQL script manually in pgAdmin and export the results directly to a spreadsheet.

+## Acknowledgments
+The automated pipeline is built off the brilliant work of Gem Stone-Logan.
+For more information on implementing the automated system, please see her IUG presentations, [Automating Reports with Python.](https://www.gemstonelogan.com/presentations.html)